sandialabs/chama/documentation/optimization.rst

 scenario probability, :math:`\alpha_a`, as described below:

 * Impact assessment: A single detection time (or other measure of damage) for each sensor that detects a scenario.
-Impact is stored as a Pandas DataFrmae, as described in the :ref:`impact` section.
+Impact is stored as a Pandas DataFrame, as described in the :ref:`impact` section.

 * Sensor budget: The number of sensors to place, or total budget for sensors.
 If the